 Begin with the unmissable two-day trip down the Mekong River from Houayxai to Luang Prabang (1), the city of golden spires.
 Then its off to the stunning natural playground of Vang Vieng (2), before venturing to the country’s quaint capital, Vientiane (3).

 Enjoy the pretty French-colonial lanes of Savannakhet (4) and explore the Khmer ruins of Wat Phou near Champasak (5).
 Set course towards Si Phan Don (6) to chill out for a few days in one of the four thousand islands scattered across the Mekong River.
-Catch a mini-bus to Cambodia for river dolphin watching in Kratie (7), or laze riverside in relaxed Kampot (8).
+Catch a mini-bus to Cambodia for river dolphin watching in Kratie (7).

 Rent a bicycle to explore the ancient ruins of Ayutthaya (3) and then make for the elegant temple remains in Sukhothai (4).
 To break free of the tourist route head to isolated Umphang (5), where the surrounding mountains are perfect for trekking.